The Pelvic Sling

 - The joint between the illium and the sacrum - the sacroilliac joint

-- Where the pelvis is thinnest, such as the ramus - the thin bridges at the front of the pelvis.
+- Where the pelvis is thinnest, such as the pubis - the thin bridges at the front of the pelvis.

 - The acetabulum - the socket the hip sits in

 Any damage to these parts can cause instability, as such we do not move the pelvis

 Moving the pelvis can cause further damage, trap nerves or blood vessels or even collapse the pelvic ring.

 So how do we assess a casualty for a pelvic injury if we cannot move it?

 We are not going to physically assess for a pelvic injury in the field, we are going to assume: As the incidents which could reasonably cause a pelvic injury are the same as those that could have caused a spinal injury, we ask ourselves: